 The BC appreciates that the EWG faces a very difficult task in anticipating all the possible use cases for the ARDS service and developing access models for each.
 We think the initial report is an admirable starting point.
 We ask that the EWG continue to solicit ideas and feedback from the ICANN community, and that the ARDS model will be open to inclusion of more use cases as they are discovered and explored.

 We recognize and support the development of a comprehensive system, including in particular, accreditation of privacy and proxy services, to restrict privacy and proxy use to legitimate purposes and not as a shield that encourages abuse on the Internet.
-Accreditation of privacy and proxy services should take into account, the exercise of freedoms and the protection of political speech/activity in our comment, above.
+Accreditation of privacy and proxy services should take into account, the exercise of freedoms and the protection of political speech/activity in our general comment above.

 Given the desire for an extensible next-generation RDS that might accommodate the needs of a rapidly-evolving global Internet, how could future new users and purposes be accommodated?
 Who would decide on permitted purposes, using what criteria?